Battle of Edessa: Battle

-According to Roman sources, which are not very clear, the Roman army was defeated and besieged by the Persian forces.
+According to Roman sources, which are not very clear, the Roman army was defeated and besieged by the Sasanian forces.
 Valerian subsequently tried to negotiate, but he was captured; it is possible that his army surrendered after that.
 The prisoners included, according to Shapur's claims, many other high-ranking officials, including a praetorian prefect, possibly Successianus.
-It has also been claimed that Shapur went back on his word by having the emperor seized after agreeing to truce negotiations.
+Some sources also make the claim that Shapur went back on his word and seized the emperor after already agreeing to truce negotiations.

+However, these accounts are typical of Roman description of defeats: incompetency of generals and treachery of foreigners.
+According to Ian Hughes (2023), the Romans suffered c.
+10,000 casualties in battle, and Valerian was captured similar to what Shapur I reported.
+The rest of the Roman army retreated to Edessa, but were forced to surrender to save their lives.

 Aftermath

 There are varying accounts as to Valerian's fate following his capture at the hands of Shapur.

 Some scholars claim Shapur sent Valerian and some of his army to the city of Bishapur, where they lived in relatively good conditions.
-Shapur used the remaining soldiers in engineering and development plans, as the Romans were skilled tradesmen and artisans.
+Shapur used the remaining soldiers in engineering and development plans, as the Romans were skilled builders and artisans.
 Band-e Kaisar (Caesar's dam) is one of the remnants of Roman engineering located near the ancient city of Shushtar.

-According to another source (Lactantius), Shapur humiliated Valerian, using the former emperor as a human stepping-stool while mounting his horse.
-He was reportedly kept in a cage and was humiliated for the Persian emperor's pleasure, according to Aurelius Victor.
-Upon his death, Valerian's body was allegedly skinned and stuffed with, depending on which account, manure or straw, to produce a trophy of Roman submission preserved in a Persian temple.
+According to another source (Lactantius), Shapur humiliated Valerian, using the former emperor as a human stepstool while mounting his horse.
+He was reportedly kept in a cage and was humiliated for the Sasanian emperor's pleasure, according to Aurelius Victor.
+Upon his death, Valerian's body was allegedly skinned and stuffed with, depending on the account, manure or straw, to produce a trophy of Roman submission preserved in a Sasanian temple.

-However, there are also accounts that stipulate he was treated with respect, and that allegations of torture may have been fabricated by Christian historians of late antiquity to show the perils that befell persecutors of Christianity.
+However, some other accounts stipulate he was treated with respect, and that allegations of torture may have been fabricated by Christian historians of late antiquity to show the perils that befell persecutors of Christianity.

-Following Valerian's capture, Shapur took the city of Caesarea and deported some 400,000 of its citizens to the southern provinces of the Sassanian Empire.
-He then raided Cilicia, but he was finally repulsed by a Roman force that was rallied by Macrianus, Callistus and Odenathus of Palmyra.
+Following Valerian's capture, Shapur took the city of Caesarea Cappadocia and deported some 400,000 of its citizens to the southern provinces of the Sassanian Empire.
+He then raided Cilicia, but was finally repulsed by a Roman force commanded by Macrianus, Callistus and Odenathus of Palmyra.

-Valerian's defeat at Edessa became the catalyst for a series of revolts that would lead to the temporary fragmentation of the Roman Empire.
+Valerian's defeat at Edessa served as the catalyst for a series of revolts that would lead to the temporary fragmentation of the Roman Empire.
 In the East, Macrianus used his control of Valerian's treasury to proclaim his sons Macrianus Minor and Quietus as emperors.
 Along the Danubian frontier, Ingenuus and Regalianus were also proclaimed emperors.
 In the West, the Roman governor Postumus took advantage of Gallienus' distraction to murder the Imperial heir, Saloninus, and take control of what is now called the Gallic Empire.